Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Introduction

-We gave a minimal overview of this system in our previous works on forecasting \cite{determe2020forecasting, singh2020crowd}, whose main purpose was to demonstrate the interest of crowd monitoring systems for forecasting.
-We also compared our counts against those of a telco operator in ideal conditions to show our extrapolation factor is realistic.
-This manuscript details more deeply the system architecture and compares our counts against those from a camera-based system for an indoor environment.
-It also presents mathematical results on the accuracy of the estimator and the effects of our anonymization procedure.
-Finally, it presents a detailed complexity analysis of our counting algorithm.
+Our previous works on forecasting \cite{determe2020forecasting, singh2020crowd}---whose main purpose was to demonstrate the interest of crowd monitoring systems for forecasting---gave a minimal overview of the counting system this manuscript presents.
+This manuscript details the system architecture and compares counts of the WiFi system against those from a third-party camera-based system for an indoor environment.
+It also presents mathematical results on the accuracy of the estimator and the effects of the anonymization procedure.
+Finally, it presents a detailed complexity analysis of the counting algorithm.\\